arilaakso/viewinginsights/README.md

     - `pip install -r requirements.txt`
   - Rename `.env_template` to `.env` and add your OpenAI API key.
   - Make sure you have `credentials.json` in the app folder.
-  - You can test it with the `watch-history.json` file included in the repo.
+  - You can test the app with the `watch-history.json` file included in the repo.

 ## START THE APP from `main.py`
   - When you run the app the first time, you need to authenticate for Google API as mentioned in prerequisites.
-  - The app should:
+  - By default, the app should:
     - Convert the JSON file into CSV.
     - Create an SQLite database, insert the CSV data.
     - Retrieve video and channel details from YouTube API.